GRADUATE SCHOOL: Frequently Asked questions

 All Northeastern Illinois University transcripts are issued by Enrollment Services upon a student’s written request.
 Enrollment Services will send written notification to each graduating student when diplomas are available.
 A student may elect to pick up his or her diploma at a specified time and place, or ask to have it mailed.

 Commencement ceremonies are held twice yearly for all Northeastern graduates, including master's degree recipients.
-The December ceremony includes graduates for the Summer and Fall terms of that academic year.
-The May ceremony includes the Spring term graduates.
+The December ceremony includes graduates for the summer and fall terms of that academic year.
+The May ceremony includes the spring term graduates.
 The Student Union, Event and Conference Services sends information to eligible graduates during March and October for the May and the December ceremonies, respectively.

 The Alumni Association enhances the mutual relationship that exists between graduates and the University.
 When you graduate from Northeastern you will become a member of the Alumni Association.
 Active membership status is conferred on graduates who support the Annual Fund.
 Membership allows graduates to participate in many cultural, social and educational events and activities after leaving the University.
 Graduates are encouraged to maintain their ties with and to participate in the many activities sponsored by the University.

 Northeastern's Child Care Center is located on campus just north of the Foster Avenue entrance and provides for the care of children age fifteen months through kindergarten.
 It operates Monday through Friday from 7 a.m. to 6 p.m.
 Half and full-day sessions are available.
 The Center is licensed by the State of Illinois Department of Children and Family Services.
-Contact the Center at ext.
-4540.
+Contact the Center at extension 4540.

 Student Disability Services provides various types of academic assistance based on diagnosed needs to students with documented physical and/or learning disabilities.
 Contact the Accessibility Center in Room D 104 or at ext.
 4595 for information about the services provided.

-The resources of the Ronald Williams Library, ext.
-4400, are available to help Northeastern students cultivate their intellectual capabilities and research skills.
+The resources of the Ronald Williams Library, extension 4400, are available to help Northeastern students cultivate their intellectual capabilities and research skills.
 Special features include numerous study areas, facilities for the disabled, private study areas for faculty and graduate students, and a classroom for library instruction.